jethr0-1/FreeFlight/README.md

 # FreeFlight
-FreeFlight v0.1 - Search flights and aircrafts easily
+FreeFlight v0.1 - Search flights and aircrafts with bash